-Asha Naomi Frank - Miss Antigua and Barbuda
+Asha Naomi Frank - Barbuda Councillor

 I was born in Leicester in the UK on the 26th January 1989 and first came to live on Barbuda when I was three years old.
 I stayed here until I returned to the UK to go to secondary school at the age of fourteen; this was before Sir McChesney George School was built and there wasn't a secondary school here - everyone stayed at Holy Trinity!
 My mum is from England and my dad is Barbudan.
 I have one brother - Prince, and a sister Afiya.

 I went to Low School, then to Holy Trinity where I was a Young Leader, was in the choir, took part in Spellbound on tv and was in the Youth Rally.
 I did well at school and won several prizes including the Most Disciplined Student.
-In the UK I achieved my GCSE's and went to university in London to do Caribbean Studies and History - I wrote my dissertation on the history of the Barbudan people's land.
+In the UK I achieved my GCSE's and went to university in London to do Caribbean Studies and History - I wrote my dissertation on the history of the Barbudan land.
 I was a Student Ambassador at university to encourage other youth to stay in education.

-After this I came back to Barbuda - I always wanted to return home - and was lucky enough to get a Antiguan government educational scholarship to go to Cuba to study Spanish, along with other young Barbudans who studied Medicine, Languages and Childhood education.
+After this I came back to Barbuda - I always wanted to return home - and was lucky enough to get a Antiguan government educational scholarship to go to Cuba to study Spanish, along with other young Barbudans who were studying Medicine, Languages and Childhood education.
 I then became a teacher at Sir McChesney George Secondary school - teaching history.

 In May 2015 I entered the Miss Caribana Queen competition and to my surprise I won, winning a brand new car.
 After that I went on to take part in Miss Antigua Barbuda in June and was delighted to be the winner of that competition too.
 I was then entered into Jaycees where I came second to Miss Montserrat.
 The support I had from my Barbudan island family on this journey was amazing - I feel very proud to represent Barbuda.
-I would have liked to win Miss Universe for Barbuda too...!
+I would have liked to bring Miss Universe to Barbuda too...!

-My favourite food - this is really difficult - but top must be Ducana with conchs and chop up.
+My favourite food - this is really difficult - but top must be Ducana with Conchs and chop up.